localstack/localstack-blog.github.io/content/2024-07-04-develop-cloud-ai-with-ollama-localstack/index.md

   Running Ollama as a Fargate task on LocalStack allows for testing complex deployment scenarios and interactions with other AWS services, ensuring that the application behaves as expected before deploying to the cloud.

-**Tinyllama** is compact yet powerful, making it an ideal choice for development and testing, particularly with applications demanding a restricted computation and memory footprint.
-Depending on your needs, you can replace it with a more specialized model.
+**Tinyllama** is a compact AI language model that stands out due to its efficient size and robust training.
+It occupies just 637 MB and was trained on a trillion tokens, making it not only mobile-friendly but also powerful enough to surpass similar-sized models.
+Designed as a smaller version of Meta's Llama 2, it shares the same architecture and tokenizer, making it an ideal choice for development and testing, particularly with applications demanding a restricted computation and memory footprint.
+Depending on your needs, you can also replace it with a different, or more specialized model.

 ## Running the application on LocalStack